-A bad PCV valve may allow excessive oil into the intake manifold.
+A faulty PCV valve may allow excessive oil into the intake manifold.
 This oil is then sucked into the combustion chamber and burned with the rest of the air-fuel mixture.

-A bad PCV valve are typically inexpensive, easy to access, and easy to replace.
+Bad PCV valves are typically inexpensive, easy to access, and easy to replace.
 One way you may be able to test the valve is to shake it.
 If you hear a rattle, the valve is probably good.
 A bad valve will emit little or no noise.

 You can also try running the engine with the PCV valve attached to the intake manifold, but not the valve cover.
 If you put your finger over the detached end, you should feel a bit of suction from the manifold vacuum.

 If you do not feel suction or your engine starts to stall, you may need a new PCV valve.

 My Smoke Isn’t Blue.
 What Does That Mean?

 Excessive white smoke is a telltale sign of burning coolant.
 You may notice a cloud of white smoke particularly on startup or when you step on the gas to rev the engine.